DataWraith/notelog/src/mcp/instructions/fetch_note.md

 - `content`: The full content of the note in Markdown format

 If the note is not found, the response will be: "Note not found."

-If multiple notes match the provided prefix, you'll receive an error message indicating how many matches were found, for example: "Multiple notes found with ID prefix 'a1b2': 3 matches.
-Please provide a longer prefix."